songhori/loc-gen-detection/README.md

    ```bash
    pip install torch torchvision --index-url https://download.pytorch.org/whl/cu124
    ```
-   (cu124 stands for cuda version 12.4)
+   (cu124 stands for cuda version 12.4.
+This version should be equal or lower than the installed cuda toolkit version)

 6. **Verify cuDNN Installation:**